JrSchild/grunt-tmpl-compile/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013-10-08   v0.2.0   Rework the generated files.
+Library of choise optional.
+Option to include full dirs with sub directories.
 * 2013-10-06   v0.1.1   Remove grunt-lib-contrib.
 Place template files in external file.